ninjada/eduke32/README.txt

 Click on Start to launch game

 Once in game use tilde (~) to bring down console and type "connect <host-server-ip-address>" to join a game

+If you receive a warning about opening a downloaded app: System Preferences > Security & Privacy > Allow apps downloaded from etc.